 Brooklyn Botanic Garden

-Buttermilk boasts 18 guest rooms, including 4 carriage houses, that can comfortably sleep 50 guests, as well as a state-of-the-art spa and enclosed pool perfect for pampering the bridal party.
+Buttermilk boasts 18 guest rooms, including four carriage houses, that can comfortably sleep 50 guests, as well as a state-of-the-art spa and enclosed pool perfect for pampering the bridal party.
 While Buttermilk weddings can easily accommodate up to 200 guests, many past brides have held intimate celebrations of about 50 guests, opting to use catering by the hotel's in-house restaurant, Henry's.
-Read real brides' reviews here!

-Weddings only take place in the evenings after the grounds close, so every event remains intimate, from the ceremony beneath the pergola to the first dance in the historic Armor House to beautiful portraits in the secluded Aquatic Garden.
-Farm-to-table cuisine is provided through exclusive caterer Great Performances, which utilizes its own Katchkie Farm in Columbia Country New York for nearly all the culinary elements of your event.
-Read real brides' reviews here!
+Weddings only take place in the evenings after the grounds close, so every event remains intimate—from the ceremony beneath the pergola and the first dance in the historic Armor House to beautiful portraits in the secluded Aquatic Garden.
+Farm-to-table cuisine is provided through exclusive caterer Great Performances, which utilizes its own Katchkie Farm in Columbia Country, New York for nearly all the culinary elements of your event.

 The HayLoft is, to put it lightly, the elite of elite for foodie couple nuptials.
-No epicurean detail is overlooked at Blue Hill at Stone Barns, making the meal celebration unto itself.
-For couples craving a bit of the Blue Hill experience outside of NYC and Westchester, it's now launched On the Road, bringing the company's storied cuisine, staff, style and expertise to weddings outside the greater New York City area.
-Read real brides' reviews here!
+No epicurean detail is overlooked at Blue Hill at Stone Barns, making the meal a celebration unto itself.
+For couples craving a bit of the Blue Hill experience outside of NYC and Westchester, it has now launched On the Road, bringing the company's storied cuisine, staff, style, and expertise to weddings outside the greater New York City area.

 Starr serves guests in multiple reception locations, including the grand-scale Garden Terrace—a classic ballroom with hand-painted murals and oversized arched windows overlooking the arboretum—for seated dinner parties of up to 350 people.
 More intimate weddings of up to 100 guests are seated in the newly-renovated Stone Mill, the city's first LEEDS certified event space, with reclaimed wood details at the bank of the Bronx River.
 Ceremonies can take place at multiple locations around the garden, with site fees varying by location.
-Read real brides' reviews here!